Pratham-R/Pratham-R/README.md

 - 🌱 I’m currently learning Data Science
 - 💬 Ask me about anything [here](https://github.com/Pratham-R/Pratham-R/discussions/1)
 - 📫 How to reach me: prathamrastogi5@gmail.com
-- ❤️ Fell in love with MacOS
+- ❤️ Fall in love with MacOS
 - ⚡ Fun fact: pizza 🍕 is the volume of a cylinder whose radius z and depth a

 ### ⚡ GitHub Stats: